RogueRope/docs/content/docs/main/play.md

 * Our play space is open to all kinds of kinky fun—whether it’s whips, canes, chains, needles, or even fire, if it’s part of your play, it’s welcome here.
 * Nudity and sexuality are part of our community, embraced and celebrated in all their forms.
 Feel free to express yourself however feels right for you.
+* Please be aware that you may be confronted with nudity and sexuality at times when you might not expect it.

 ## Zoned for Comfort

 * We’ve created different areas to cater to everyone’s comfort and preferences.
 * Whether you’re looking for a quiet, chill space or something more lively and interactive, there’s a zone for you.
 * Feel free to move through the different spaces and find what suits you best, ensuring a safe, consensual, and enjoyable experience for all.